vesellov/bitdust.docs.old/api.md

 ### backup\_delete\_local(backupID)

 Remove only local files belongs to this particular backup.
-All remote data stored on suppliers machines remains unchanged.
+All remote data stored on suppliers' machines remain unchanged.

     {'status': 'OK',
       'result': '8 files were removed with total size of 16 Mb'}